algorandfoundation/xGov/Proposals/xgov-98.md

 ---

 ## Abstract
-This is the FINAL STEP in getting Nimblr Insurance to mainnet on Algorand.

-Nimblr is a pioneering decentralized insurance platform seeking support form the xgov program to enhance the integratity and functionality of our system.
+Development is complete and Nimblr is ready to launch it's pioneering decentralized insurance platform on Algorand.
+Nimblr is seeking support form the xgov program to enhance the integratity and functionality of our system.
 Leveraging Algorand's speed, security, and efficiency, Nimblr's aim is to change the insurance industry by seamlessly integrating insurance professionals, carriers, capital providers, and insureds.
-The grant proposal focuses on three critical areas: funding comprehensive smart contract audits, covering regulatory license fees and costs, and supporting launch roadmap expenses.
+The grant proposal focuses on three critical areas: smart contract audits, licensing fees and go live costs.
+The final pieces needed for Nimblr to go live!

 ## Team
 Adam Hofmann: 23 year of insurance industry experience working including carrier operations, retail brokerage, ownership of an insurance agency, and risk advisory